 The Better Cotton Assurance Programme is a key component of the Better Cotton Standard System.
-It involves farmers participating in a continuous cycle of learning and improvement, and is the central mechanism for assessing whether farmers can grow and sell Better Cotton.
+It involves farmers participating in a continuous cycle of learning and improvement and is the central mechanism for assessing whether farmers can be licensed to sell Better Cotton.

 For any enquiries please use our contact form.